-Trading Title of each class Symbol(s) Name of each exchange on which registered The Nasdaq Stock Market LLC Common Stock, par value \$0.0001 per share ELYM (The Nasdaq Global Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
-Yes \boxtimes No \square

-As of November 10, 2022, the registrant had 26,567,681 shares of common stock, \$0.0001 par value per share, outstanding.

-PART I. FINANCIAL INFORMATION 1 Item 1.
-Condensed Consolidated Financial Statements (unaudited) 1 Condensed Consolidated Balance Sheets 1 Condensed Consolidated Statements of Operations and Comprehensive Loss 2 Condensed Consolidated Statements of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit) 3 Condensed Consolidated Statements of Cash Flows 5 Notes to Unaudited Condensed Consolidated Financial Statements 6 Item 2.
-Management's Discussion and Analysis of Financial Results and Operations 18 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 28 Item 4.
-Controls and Procedures 28 PART II.
+(I.R.S.
+Employer Identification No.)

+98053 (Zip Code)

+Registrant's telephone number, including area code: 1-877-ELIEMTX (354-3689)

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ELYM The Nasdaq Stock Market LLC (The Nasdaq Global Market) , , , , , , , , , , , , , , , , , , , 1 1 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding s been subject to such filing requirements for the past 90 days.
+Yes ⊠ Indicate by check mark whether the registrant has sul (§232.405 of this chapter) during the preceding 12 m ů ů e required to be submitted pursuant to Rule 405 of Regulation S-T unt was required to submit such files).
+Yes ⊠ No □ ş ccelerated filer, smaller reporting company, or an emerging growth any," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting company Emerging growth company ⊠ If an emerging growth company, indicate by check m financial accounting standards provided pursuant to S 8 tended transition period for complying with any new or revised Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the Exc change Act).
+Yes □ No ⊠ Indicate by check mark whether the registrant has file subsequent to the distribution of securities under a pl 1 1 by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934

+Table of Contents

+Page

+PART I. FINANCIAL INFORMATION 1

 Item 1.
+Condensed Consolidated Financial Statements (unaudited) 1

+Condensed Consolidated Balance Sheets 1

+Condensed Consolidated Statements of Operations and Comprehensive Loss 2

+Condensed Consolidated Statements of Stockholders' Equity 3

+Condensed Consolidated Statements of Cash Flows 4

+Notes to Unaudited Condensed Consolidated Financial Statements 5

+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results and Operations 16

+Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 24

+Item 4.
+Controls and Procedures 24

+PART II.
+OTHER INFORMATION 26

+Item 1.
+Legal Proceedings 26

-OTHER INFORMATION Legal Proceedings 30 30 Item 1A.
-Risk Factors 30 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 74 Item 3.
-Defaults Upon Senior Securities 75 Item 4.
-Mine Safety Disclosures 75 Item 5.
-Other Information 75 Item 6.
-Exhibits 76 Signatures 77
+Item 1A.
+Risk Factors 26

+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 70

+Item 3.
+Defaults Upon Senior Securities 70

+Item 4.
+Mine Safety Disclosures 70

+Item 5.
+Other Information 70

+Item 6.
+Exhibits 71

+Signatures 72